 34. Enjoy a date night at a romantic restaurant.

-35. Warm-up at night next to one of the in-town fire pits.
+35. Warm-up during the evening next to one of the in-town fire pits.

 36. Get a bird’s eye view of the Rocky Mountains via Hot Air Balloon.